-Mr. JOHN JENNINGS (President and CEO, The Center on Education Policy): But it's also having the effect of narrowing the curriculum, so that the overwhelming majority of school districts are saying they are teaching other subjects less, in order to teach reading and math more.
+JOHN JENNINGS: But it's also having the effect of narrowing the curriculum, so that the overwhelming majority of school districts are saying they are teaching other subjects less, in order to teach reading and math more.

 SANCHEZ: Jack Jennings is the center's director, and a former aide to congressional Democrats on education issues.

 JENNINGS: Most of the kids who are getting this extra attention for reading and math tend to be kids of color, tend to be poor kids.
 And you had hoped that they would be well educated and well rounded.

 SANCHEZ: Too many students, though, especially in urban school systems, are not getting nearly enough instruction in history, science, or the arts.
 In fact, says Jennings, 71 percent of the nation's 15,000 school districts now spend less instructional time on everything else in order to devote more time to reading and math.

 JENNINGS: The saying in education is that what's tested is what going to be taught.
 And what is being tested now, under this federal law, is math and reading to the neglect of other subjects.

 SANCHEZ: In some states, this fight over the curriculum boils down to a turf war.
 In California, for example, state law requires that schools spend an allotted amount of time on core subjects.
 No Child Left Behind, though, has put teachers under enormous pressure to skimp on subjects like history or science.

 PAT PETERSON: It's a complaint from our classroom teachers.

 SANCHEZ: Pat Peterson is an administrator with the Escondido Union School District, a system with 17,000 students in grades K through eight.
 Kids here, she says are doing better academically overall.